dfo-pacific-science/dfo-salmon-ontology/docs/adr/001-hybrid-owl-skos-modeling.md

 3. **Separation of Concerns**: Methods as vocabulary terms, events as data carriers
 4. **Industry Standards**: Aligns with OBO Foundry principles and community practices

+## Alternatives Considered

+1. **Pure OWL Approach**: Using only OWL classes for everything
+   - **Rejected**: Would require complex OWL restrictions for controlled vocabularies, making the ontology harder to understand and maintain

+2. **Pure SKOS Approach**: Using only SKOS concepts for everything
+   - **Rejected**: Would lose formal reasoning capabilities needed for automated classification and data validation

+3. **OWL Enumerations**: Using OWL enumerated classes instead of SKOS
+   - **Rejected**: Less flexible for controlled vocabularies and doesn't align with community practices for method vocabularies

 ## Consequences

 **Positive:**